 Inflammation in the body can contribute to an array of health problems your patients may already be experiencing.
 Inflammatory foods can intensify the health issues associated with inflammation.
-Of course, some conditions require more rigorous treatment but suggesting an anti-inflammatory diet can help your patients cope with minor symptoms.
+Of course, some conditions require more rigorous treatment.
+However, suggesting an anti-inflammatory diet can help your patients cope with minor symptoms.
 An anti-inflammatory diet isn’t just great for fighting inflammation.
 Anti-inflammatory foods are part of a balanced diet that can contribute to the overall health of your patient.
-Check out these inflammatory foods to avoid, and find out which anti-inflammatory foods can help reduce inflammation in your patients.
+Check out these inflammatory foods to avoid.
+Also, find out which anti-inflammatory foods can help reduce inflammation in your patients.

 Why Should Inflammatory Foods Be Avoided?

 Severe inflammation is thought to lead to a wide variety of health issues.
 Inflammation in the body is correlated with acne, rheumatoid arthritis, weight gain, depression, sleep issues, digestive issues, heart disease, asthma and more.
 If your patients are suffering from these conditions, a diet filled with inflammatory foods can further aggravate their symptoms.